seanvree/homepage/README.md

    var weatherApiKey = ' YOUR KEY HERE ';
 ```

-- **TICKER DATA:** You will need to create your own feed.mikle ticker widget where you can customize your news sources and style.
-To do so, go to https://feed.mikle.com and replicate the settings of the screenshot image `/img/feedmikle.jpg ` located in this repo.
+- **TICKER DATA:** You will need to create your own feed.mikle ticker widget where you can customize your RSS news sources and style.
+To do so, go to https://feed.mikle.com, create an account, and replicate the settings of the screenshot image `/img/feedmikle.jpg ` located in this repo.
 You will then have your own custom ticker widget URL which you will then input into index.html as outlined below.

- feed.mikle.com widget ticker link in **`/index.html` : Line 284**:
+ feed.mikle.com widget ticker link in **`/index.html` : Line 295**:
  ```
  <script type="text/javascript" src="https://feed.mikle.com/js/fw-loader.js" data-fw-param=" YOUR NUMBER HERE "></script>
  ```